Click on the + plus symbols below to view the full program element and session descriptions in detail.

 Using data-driven knowledge for profitable crop management

-Chair: Paul Esker, Pennsylvania State University, University Park, Pennsylvania, USA
+Chairs: Paul Esker, Pennsylvania State University, USA

 This session aims to discuss using novel experimental and data-driven approaches to identify profitable soybean systems.
 The session will highlight different examples currently used emphasizing collaborations with farmers.
 The latest methods and results from these efforts will be presented and discussed.